k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 ### Plugins Pipeline

 The plugins.discovery is the configuration file of the Plugins Pipeline process.
-This file is located in the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.
+Starting from V8.0, this file is located in the ```/fabric/resources/discovery``` folder.
+If a project level override is needed, the file should be copied to the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.

 The plugins.discovery configuration file includes the settings of the Discovery job such as: